bristolmathmodellers/biddmodellingcourse/README.md

 packrat::restore()
 ```

--   Install the BIDD modelling short course from github with (again in the R terminal):
+-   Install the BIDD modelling short course from github (again in the R terminal):

 ``` r
 # install.packages("devtools")